Skip to main content

 Technical Analysis

 CVE-2026-24430 is a vulnerability identified in the Shenzhen Tenda Technology Co., Ltd. W30E V2 router firmware versions up to and including V16.01.0.19(5037).
-The vulnerability is classified under CWE-201, which involves the insertion of sensitive information into sent data.
-Specifically, the router's maintenance interface discloses sensitive account credentials in cleartext within HTTP responses.
-The management interface is accessible over unencrypted HTTP by default, meaning that credentials such as usernames and passwords are transmitted without encryption.
-This allows an attacker with network access to intercept these credentials via network sniffing or man-in-the-middle attacks.
-The CVSS 4.0 base score is 8.2 (high severity), reflecting network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality (VC:H) with no impact on integrity or availability.
-The attack complexity is high, likely due to the need for local network access or specific conditions to intercept the traffic.
-There are no known exploits in the wild at the time of publication, and no patches or firmware updates have been linked yet.
-The vulnerability poses a significant risk because compromised credentials can allow attackers to gain unauthorized administrative access to the router, potentially leading to further network compromise, traffic manipulation, or persistent access.
-The lack of encryption on the management interface is a critical design flaw that facilitates this vulnerability.
+The vulnerability is categorized under CWE-201, which involves the insertion of sensitive information into sent data.
+Specifically, the router's maintenance interface responds to HTTP requests with sensitive account credentials embedded in cleartext within the HTTP response bodies.
+This exposure occurs because the management interface is accessible over unencrypted HTTP by default, lacking encryption such as HTTPS.
+Consequently, any attacker with network access—such as on the same local network or via compromised network segments—can intercept these HTTP responses and extract administrative credentials without requiring authentication or user interaction.
+The CVSS 4.0 base score is 8.2 (high severity), reflecting network attack vector, high attack complexity, no privileges or user interaction required, and high confidentiality impact.
+The vulnerability does not affect integrity or availability directly but compromises confidentiality of sensitive credentials.
+No patches or firmware updates are currently linked, and no known exploits have been reported in the wild as of the publication date.
+This vulnerability enables attackers to gain unauthorized administrative access to the router, potentially allowing them to alter configurations, intercept or redirect traffic, or launch further attacks within the network.

 Potential Impact